keystonejs/keystone/examples/usecase-todo/README.md

 1. Ensure you’ve initialised your project with `pnpm dev` at least once.
 2. Run `pnpm seed-data`.
 This will populate your database with sample content.
 3. Run `pnpm dev` again to startup Admin UI with sample data in place.

-## Next steps

-Experiment with the code in this example to see how Keystone works, familiarise yourself with the Admin UI, and learn about the GraphQL Playground.

-When you’ve got the hang of this base project, try a [feature project](../) to learn Keystone’s advanced features and take your knowledge to the next level.

 ## Try it out in CodeSandbox 🧪